JmfanBU/ReachNNStar/README.md

 ```

 The NETWORK_NEW_FILENAME will be shown in folder nn_retrained/.
-You should also add the offset and scalar at the last two lines in NETWORK_FILENAME_RETRAINED, which should be the same as the last two lines in NN_FILENAME.

 After distillation, to rerun the reachability analysis on the new NN, execute the following commands: